 Installing updates via Windows Update can be problematic sometimes.
-Downloads may stall at a specific stage either due to problems with the Windows Update server or the Content Delivery Network (CDN) that hosts the update in your region.
+For example, downloads may stall at a specific stage due to problems with the Windows Update server or the Content Delivery Network (CDN) that hosts the update in your region.
 It could also be possible that the Windows Update or BITS Services configuration on the local computer is at fault.

-The Microsoft Update Catalog provides updates, including drivers, that are for distribution across a network.
-Windows Update packages downloaded from the Microsoft Update Catalog can be used in single systems as well.
+In either case, you can download the update offline via the Microsoft Update Catalog and install it.
+The Microsoft Update Catalog provides updates, including drivers, for distribution across a network.
+Windows Update packages downloaded from the Microsoft Update Catalog can also be used on standalone systems.

 Windows Update packages can come in two formats.
-One is “Windows Update Standalone Package” format (.msu extension), and the other, a Cabinet file (.cab).
+One is the “Windows Update Standalone Package” format (.msu extension), and the other is the Cabinet file (.cab) format.

-Windows Update Standalone Installer (.msu file) contains the following items:
+Windows Update Standalone Installer (.msu file) is a container that encloses the following items:

 - Windows Update metadata: Describes each update package that the .msu file contains.

 - One or more .cab files: Each .cab file represents one update.

 - An .xml file: This .xml file describes the .msu update package.
 Wusa.exe uses the .xml file when you perform an unattended installation of the update by using the Package Manager tool (Pkgmgr.exe).

 - A properties file: This file contains string properties that Wusa.exe uses.
 For example, this file contains the title of the associated article in the Microsoft Knowledge Base, KB Article Number, Language, Package Type (e.g., Security Update), and Architecture information.

 You can view the contents of a .msu file by extracting it manually or using the 7-Zip utility.